 Expanding our Geographic Coverage and National Reach.
 We continue to expand the reach and geographic coverage of our national digital network by connecting additional theatres to our network that NCM LLC's founding members buy or build and by establishing additional network affiliate agreements with other theatre circuits.
 The ESAs require that all of NCM LLC's founding members' new or acquired theatres be added to our network in return for the issuance of new NCM LLC units.
-Our strategy is to continue to expand our theatre network through the acquisition and new construction activities of NCM LLC's founding members and by creating new relationships with new regionally located network affiliates with theatres in smaller markets where we do not currently have significant market coverage.
+Our strategy is to continue to expand our theatre network through the acquisition and new construction activities of NCM LLC's founding members and by creating new relationships with regionally located network affiliates with theatres in smaller markets where we do not currently have significant market coverage.
 By increasing our advertising reach and broadening our geographic coverage, we believe we will be better able to compete with other national media platforms such as television networks and new emerging advertising platforms distributed over the internet and on mobile devices.

 Improving the Technical Quality and Content Presentation of Our Network.
 In 2010, we began the transition of our production and distribution capabilities to the new digital cinema platform, including the ability to distribute and display 3-D advertising and events.
-The industry rollout of the digital cinema equipment for feature films began in 2010 when the DCIP financing was completed by our three NCM LLC's founding members' theatre circuits and is expected to be completed in our founding member theatres in early 2013.
-These new systems will not only provide higher quality 2-D images, they will also give us the capability to provide 3-D advertising and 3-D live and pre-recorded events.
-In April 2010 we launched our 3-D advertising strategy within the FirstLook pre-show and in 2011 began to roll-out the ability to distribute 3-D ads digitally across our network.
-It is expected that by the end of 2013 approximately 85% of our digital screens and over 95% of NCM LLC's founding member digital screens will be equipped with the new digital cinema equipment.
-As of

-December 27, 2012 we had 14,464 screens within our digital network that were connected to digital cinema projection equipment, representing approximately 75% of our network.
-In order to provide for the connection of the new higher quality digital cinema equipment to our advertising and Fathom networks, we agreed to an amendment of the ESAs that will increase NCM LLC's founding member theatre access fee over time as the digital cinema system is connected to our advertising network.
-In addition to the digital cinema integration, we and certain of our theatre partners have installed sound monitoring and other devices that capture sound levels in certain auditorium and enables us to monitor them electronically from our NOC or through communications with the circuit.
+The industry rollout of the digital cinema equipment for feature films began in 2010 when the DCIP financing was completed by our three NCM LLC's founding members' theatre circuits.
+The DCIP deployment of digital cinema systems was essentially completed in our founding member theatres during 2013.
+These new systems not only provide higher quality 2-D images, they also give us the capability to provide 3-D advertising and 3-D live and pre-recorded events.
+In 2010, we launched our 3-D advertising strategy within the FirstLook pre-show and in 2011 began to roll-out the ability to distribute 3-D ads digitally across our network.
+As of December 26, 2013, 15,756 total screens (including network affiliates) within our digital network were connected to digital cinema projection equipment, representing approximately 79% of our network screens.
+In order to provide for the connection of the new higher quality digital cinema equipment to our network, we agreed to an amendment of the ESAs that increased NCM LLC's founding member theatre access fee as the digital cinema system is connected to our advertising network.
+In addition to the digital cinema integration, we and certain of our theatre partners have installed sound monitoring and other devices that capture sound levels in certain auditoriums which enables us to monitor sound electronically from our NOC or through communications with the circuit.
 This innovation provides sound level data that is measured at the point of consumer consumption, which is a unique service we offer to our advertisers.
 We are also continually upgrading our DCS distribution software to provide more effective targeting of advertisements toward specific theatre audiences.